Tachanun: Short Tachanun

-In the presence of a Torah scroll, this paragraph is recited with the head leaning on the back of the left hand or sleeve (in most Ashkenazic communities, one leans on the right hand when wearing tefillin on the left).

-The next paragraph, "שומר ישראל" ("Guardian of Israel") is recited seated, but erect (some communities recite it only on fast days).
+In the presence of a sefer Torah, this paragraph is recited with the head leaning on the back of the left hand or sleeve (in most Ashkenazic communities, one leans on the right hand when wearing tefillin on the left).
+The following paragraph, "שומר ישראל" ("Guardian of Israel"), is recited seated but erect (some communities recite it only on fast days).

-After this point, and following the words "va'anachnu lo neida", it is customary in many communities to rise, and the remainder of the final paragraph is recited while standing; others (especially those who don't recite שומר ישראל on a daily basis) remain seated but erect for this passage.
+After this point, and following the words "va'anachnu lo neida", it is customary in many communities to rise, and the remainder of the final paragraph is recited while standing.
+Other rites' adherents, especially those who don't recite "Guardian of Israel" daily, remain seated but erect for this passage.
 Tachanun is invariably followed by "half kaddish" at Shacharit and by "full kaddish" at Mincha and in Selichot.